A real, on-chain agent evaluation.

 Build this in your own integration.

-The two helpers below produced the receipts on this page.
+The two helpers below produced the proofs on this page.
 Plain Python, stdlib only, no Satsignal SDK.
 Drop them into an agent runtime, a CI step, or a one-off shell.

 example_agent_snapshot.py